Photo Essay – Tarahumara

 With a population of approximately 120,000, the Tarahumara share a language and customs.
 They are geographically and culturally isolated from the Mexican majority.

-Although introduced to Roman Catholicism by the Spanish, their Christianity is virtually unrecognizable beneath layers of animistic tribal traditions.
-Most have never heard a clear presentation of the gospel.
+Although introduced to Roman Catholicism by the Spanish, the local Christian faith is virtually unrecognizable beneath layers of animistic tribal traditions.
+Most Tarahumara have never heard a clear presentation of the gospel.

 Ministry and Medicine